-Catherine Parr Trail’s The Female Emigrant’s Guide, and Hints on Canadian Housekeeping: A Brief Introduction
+Catherine Parr Traill’s The Female Emigrant’s Guide, and Hints on Canadian Housekeeping: A Brief Introduction

 More than providing hints on how to make soap and coffee substitutes, however, The Female Emigrant’s Guide shows that Traill believed that life in Canada would lead to personal development for women.
 The book was therefore an instrument for the empowerment of the women who emigrated to Canada in the mid-nineteenth century.
 As we cook through the recipes in 2013 has the meaning of the recipes changed?
 Does cooking from this 19th century text allow us to better understand and connect with Canadians of the past (an especially difficult question as Traill refers to herself and readers as English throughout her book)?